websdk/vanilla/README.md

   ('simple-component', { items: ['1', '2', '3']})
 ```

+The (D3) data here (second parameter) will be passed down to the component.

 If there is a matching CSS resource, it will also load and apply that (in either the Shadow Root or the `head`).
 You can also explicitly specify the CSS resources a view requires via the `[css]` attribute (these will be each converted to a style tag):

 ```js
 <simple-component css="simple-component.css simple-component-extension.css">
 ```

 In addition to manually invoking a component with data, you can also declare the required data resources to inject into the element.
-This means that if that resource is updated, elements and their children that depend on it will also be redrawn (i.e. `document.querySelectorAll('[data=items]').map(ripple.draw)`).
+This means that if that resource is updated, elements and their children that depend on it will also be redrawn (i.e. `document.querySelectorAll('[data=items]').map(d => d.draw())`).
 This is another simple technique that avoids the need to have a in-memory tree of the entire application.

 ```js
 <simple-component data="items">
 ```

-Ripple abstracts a tonne of convenient defaults such as async rendering via `requestAnimationFrame` to keep the UI responsive, batching duplicate renders, server side rendering, async loading and deduping of CSS modules, rendering in the Shadow DOM rather than the light DOM, automatic backpressure on clients to only load the fine-grained resources used, caching resources for instant startup times (before any network requests made), client-server-clients synchronisation, offline caching and background sync via Service Workers, hot reloading by redrawing elements if a new component definition is registered...
+Ripple modules abstract a tonne of other convenient defaults too such as async rendering via `requestAnimationFrame` to keep the UI responsive, batching duplicate renders, server side rendering, async loading and deduping of CSS modules, rendering in the Shadow DOM rather than the light DOM, automatic backpressure on clients to only load the fine-grained resources used, caching resources for instant startup times (app renders last-known-good-state before any network requests made), client-server-clients synchronisation, offline caching and background sync via Service Workers, hot reloading by redrawing elements if a new component definition is registered...

 ## Fractal Composition